lucaswzyk/cpcg/README.md

 * 17.05. general literature on MRI / DWI / DTI
 * 23.05. literature review, first version of paragraphs about AD, HCP
 * 24.05. finished paragraph about AD
+* 25.05.-07.06. reading into hcp data sets, communication with data admin, result: they do not offer tractographies, appr.
+10h
+* 08.-14.06. (unsuccessfully) tried to install FLS / MRTrix on my laptop, worked on re-creating tract-seg ground truth pipeline
+* 15.-21.06. "ground truth" script aborted on all computers avail. to me due to lack of memory, now running on Nils' computer (32GB), preparation of slides for intermediate presentation

 ### Liza
 * 13-15.05 installation and first tutorials for dipy, denoising of demo database